BITNP/BIThesis/README-bithesis.md

 tlmgr install bithesis
 ```

 Or make a clone from our [repo](https://github.com/BITNP/BIThesis).
-Then run: `make cls` to generate class files.
+Then run: `make -C src cls` to generate class files.

 ## How Do I Use BIThesis?